mastazi/VS-code-drupal/README.md

 # Drupal Support for Visual Studio Code

-This extension provides code highlighting support for Drupal specific file types, such as .module, .inc, .theme etc.
+This extension provides syntax highlighting support for Drupal specific file types, such as .module, .inc, .theme etc.

 ### Manual installation: